 The following factors may help you choose the MCU you want to work upon.

 - Cost – A cheap MCU is always preferred.
 AVRs are available pretty cheap these days.

 - Speed – Speed of execution also matters.
 The AVR architecture is designed in such a way that operations take lesser clock cycles to execute.

 - Ease of use – AVR is very easy to use.
 The architecture of AVR is relatively simpler to use, understand and program.

 - RISC / CISC – There are two different categories of architecture.
 Let’s talk in layman’s terms.
 In Reduced Intruction Chip Set (RISC) architecture, less amount of instructions will result in more output, whereas in Complex Instruction Chip Set (CISC) architecture, more amount of instructions will result in less output.
 In other words, to do a particular job, RISC requires lesser number of instructions than CISC.
 AVR, PIC, etc are based on RISC architecture whereas Intel 8051, Motorola 68000, etc are based on CISC architecture.

 - Free ‘C’ Compiler – The best part of an AVR is that the C compiler is available for free, and that too by Atmel!
 Many other manufacturers do not provide with a compliler or a proprietary premium software, which we need to buy.

 So, choose any MCU you want.
 I work with AVR and MSP430 (by Texas Instruments) microcontrollers, whereas you may prefer something else.
 It all depends upon your choice.
 But still, most of the posts in this blog will be covered using AVR ATMEGA32 (datasheet) MCU.
-However, they can easily be transformed for any AVR device.
+However, they can easily be transformed for any other microcontroller.

 Some of the popular AVR MCUs are: